National Diet of Japan Fukushima Nuclear Accident Independent Investigation Commission: Commission findings

-Chain of command were disrupted amid the crisis which created confusion, while communication failures about critical decisions undermined trust between the different parties.
+Chain of command was disrupted amidst the crisis, creating confusion, while communication failures about critical decisions undermined trust between the different parties.
 The prime minister’s office waited too long to declare a state of emergency.
-TEPCO’s disaster-response manuals were out of date, missed key diagrams, while TEPCO was too slow to relay information to the government.
+TEPCO’s disaster-response manuals were out of date and were missing key diagrams, while TEPCO was too slow to relay information to the government.
 The administration of then prime minister Naoto Kan hampered operations as the disaster unfolded, the report said, and did not use a logical chain of command.
 "The prime minister's office was supposed to contact the plant operator through an on-the-spot task force.
 But … issued direct instructions to TEPCO head office and the accident site, confusing the command line."
 Then-Prime Minister Naoto Kan traveled to the plant mid-meltdown and “diverted the attention and time of the on-site operational staff and confused the line of command,” the report said.
-“Had the head office of Tepco actively communicated the on-site situation from the start, and explained the severity of the situation to the other parties,” the report said, “there is a possibility that the distrust — and the confusion in the chain of command that followed — could have been prevented.”
+“Had the head office of TEPCO actively communicated the on-site situation from the start, and explained the severity of the situation to the other parties,” the report said, “there is a possibility that the distrust — and the confusion in the chain of command that followed — could have been prevented.”

 Commission Recommendations

-The NAIIC made a series of recommendations to try to avoid a repeat of the catastrophe.
-Japan needs to overhaul its nuclear regulation system by creating an independent watchdog, because the nuclear safety agency was a part of the same government ministry that promoted nuclear power.
-The commission recommended that the Diet establish a permanent, parliamentary oversight panel to deal with nuclear power and supervise regulators and to ensure that the government and utilities carry out the necessary measures to prevent any recurrence of the Fukushima disaster.
+The NAIIC made a series of recommendations to try to avoid a repeat of the catastrophe, such as the need to overhaul Japan's nuclear regulation system by creating an independent watchdog, due to the fact that the nuclear safety agency was a part of the same government ministry that promoted nuclear power.
+The commission also recommended that the Diet establish a permanent, parliamentary oversight panel to deal with nuclear power and supervise regulators to ensure that the government and utilities carry out the necessary measures to prevent any recurrence of the Fukushima disaster.
 A "fundamental re-examination of the crisis management system" was suggested.
 The report also called for measures tackling public health and welfare issues, including the establishment of a system "to deal with long-term public health effects," monitoring "hot spots" and "the spread of radioactive contamination", and for starting "a detailed and transparent program of decontamination and relocation."
-In addition a system of independent investigation commissions dealing with nuclear issues should be developed.
+In addition, a system of independent investigation commissions dealing with nuclear issues was recommended.
 The findings published by NAIIC call for further investigation of the impact of the 9.0 magnitude earthquake - as opposed to the towering tsunami - on the reactors at Fukushima.

 The report also urged the government to set clear disclosure rules about its relationship with nuclear operators.
 Suggesting that the mind-set that supported the negligence at Fukushima "can be found across Japan," Kurokawa also urged citizens to "reflect on our responsibility as individuals in a democratic society."

 The BBC summarised the recommendations of the NAICC as follows: